kimberlypn/CS4550/memory/README.md

 ## Creating a Game
 When users first visit the home page, they will be prompted for a game name.
-Users can return to a saved game at any point by entering in the same game name.
+Users can return to a saved game at any point by entering the same game name.
 ![homepage](screenshots/homepage.png)